-Click HERE to sign our petition urging the City of Gainesville to divest our public funds from institutions that fund the fossil fuel and private prison industries, or that violate indigenous sovereignty.
+Click HERE to sign our petition to divest Gainesville's public funds from the fossil fuel, private prison, and arms manufacturing industries

-Inspired by the Native-led resurgence of the divestment movement across the nation, we are a collective of residents of Gainesville advocating for the divestment of all City of Gainesville financial assets from fossil fuels, petroleum pipelines, private prisons and in particular organizations which directly or indirectly finance and fund such operations.
+Inspired by the Native-led resurgence of the divestment movement across the nation, we are a collective of residents of Gainesville advocating for the divestment of all City of Gainesville financial assets from fossil fuels, petroleum pipelines, private prisons, arms manufacturing, and in particular organizations which directly or indirectly finance and fund such operations.

 Specifically, we aim to do the following:

-Pass a socially responsible investment ordinance prioritizing vendors in the Request for Proposal process who do not fund or otherwise support fossil fuel pipelines, support private prisons, or violate indigenous sovereignty.
+Pass a socially responsible investment ordinance prioritizing vendors in the Request for Proposal process who do not fund or otherwise support fossil fuel pipelines, support private prisons, or arms manufacturing, or who violate indigenous sovereignty.

 Provide SunTrust Bank, with whom Gainesville currently contracts to hold its operating funds, with notice of Gainesville's intention not to renew its contract in 2022.

-Ask Gainesville's investment advisor to conduct a thorough review of its holdings for fossil fuel and private prison-related stocks.
+Ask Gainesville's investment advisor to conduct a thorough review of its holdings for fossil fuel, arms manufacturing, and private prison-related stocks.

 City Operating Funds with SunTrust Bank

-The City of Gainesville has approximately $120 Million in operating funds, and a contract for banking services with SunTrust Bank for the term of October 2017-2022.
+The City of Gainesville has approximately $12 million in banking services with SunTrust Bank for the term of October 2017-2022.

 SunTrust has invested $435 million dollars in companies that built the Dakota Access Pipelin in violation of Indigenous sovereignty and nation-to-nation treaties and threatening the waters, lands, sacred sites and burial grounds of Indigenous Nations.,